In 2017 I delivered design research for an improved IoT Edge developer experience in the Watson IoT Platform.

 - Code, test, debug and maintain firmware for devices and gateways

 - Monitors and reports on the performance and health of devices

 - Simulates and analyzes device data to verify features

 Chris the IoT Application Developer

 Chris is developing services and applications in an IoT solution based on a cloud and edge service architecture in Bluemix that integrates with the IoT Platform.

-He develops microservcies that respond to state and conditional events and implement the business workflows and application.
+He develops microservices that respond to state and conditional events and implement the business workflows and applications.

 - Develops cloud applications and services that depend on data and events from the Watson IoT platform

 - Uses IoT platform and database APIs to access device data

 - Responsible for system architecture, technology selection, code development and validation, and system integration testing